Sister Bay, Wisconsin

 Sister Bay is a village in Door County, Wisconsin, United States.
-The population was 876 at the 2010 census.
+The population was 1,148 at the 2020 census.
+It is situated along the shore of Green Bay on the Door Peninsula, a popular Upper Midwest vacation destination.

 Geography

 According to the United States Census Bureau, the village has a total area of 3.58 sqmi, of which 2.58 sqmi is land and 1.00 sqmi is water.